Directors/Instructors

 Personal

 Mr. Braue was born in Nebraska, but has spent most of his life in Michigan.
 He participates in his church music program and worship team when he has the time.
-He also enjoys mountain biking, hiking, and backpacking, and lives in Holly with his wife and two children.
+He also enjoys mountain biking, hiking, and backpacking, and lives in Oakland County with his wife and two children.

 Experience